UniCam-PA-Epi/Fenland-Diurnal-PA/README.md

 * The `0_Main.do` file calls other do-files within the repository, so ensure all files are kept in the same directory.
 * The code expects the Fenland data to be in a specific format.
 Please refer to the manuscript or any accompanying documentation for details on data preparation.
-* PAEE data should have already been pre-processed and averaged to 24-hour periods.
+* The code assumes that the input PAEE data has been pre-processed and represents average daily values (i.e., averaged over 24-hour periods).
 * The code generates output files (e.g., tables, figures) in project code directory.

 ## Code File Descriptions